mikaelBrosset/darkmira_certificate/README.md

 *As the concerned event was Darkmira Tour PHP Brazil, the templates are indeed in portuguese.*

-It provides the alumnis with confirmation informations about the Darkmira test or training lessons they attended.
+It provides confirmation the alumnis attended the talks.

 cli command for import:
 >php path/to/Command/CSVToMailCommand.php